Buying Off-The-Plan Properties

 Buying off the plan involves signing a contract for a property that is yet to be built or in the process of being built.
 Your decision to buy this type of property is influenced purely by plans and artistic renderings made by the property seller which is usually a property developer.

 In recent years there has been a lot of negative press around off-the-plan developments.
 Many new property buyers have been left disappointed by the final results of their newly built property.
-Sadly in many of these circumstances, issues with a buying off-the-plan can be avoided when a thorough review of the property documents has been made.
+Sadly, in many of these circumstances, issues with a buying off-the-plan can be avoided when a thorough review of the property documents has been made.

 Here at P&B Law, our professional Property Lawyers can conduct a thorough review of your property purchase documents.
 They can look for any red flags or potential for legal issues that could show this new property purchase isn’t what it seems.
 To help safeguard yourself from disappointment, consider the following risks:

-Developer going bankrupt
+Developer going into administration